MatthewDavidMiller/scripts/README.md

 network_reconnect.sh - A bash script that restarts a network interface if it can't ping the gateway.
 Utilizes ifdown and ifup commands.

 network_reconnect_buster.sh - A bash script that restarts a network interface if it can't ping the gateway.
 Utilizes iplink command.

+openwrt_create_user.sh - Simple script to create an user in OpenWrt.

 openwrt_install_packages.sh - Simple script to install some packages in OpenWrt.